AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 * The Preview Sandbox

-   The Preview Sandbox is a testing environment that serves as a replica of your live environment and is refreshed each weekend by Workfront.
+   The Preview Sandbox is a testing environment that serves as a replica of your live environment and is refreshed each weekend by [!DNL Workfront].
 Data added to your live environment on Friday appears in your Preview Sandbox by the following Monday.

    All support packages have access to the Preview Sandbox.